IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/README.md

 ## About this Lab

-The hands-on lab for object storage on Kubernetes is called `Add Object Storage to a Persistent Database` and steps you through the setup and configuration of persistent storage for MongoDB using IBM Cloud Object Storage.
-This lab uses the [IBM Cloud Object Storage plugin](https://github.com/IBM/ibmcloud-object-storage-plugin) to connect the Object Storage to the Kubernetes cluster via `PersistentVolume` via `dynamic provisioning`.
-A MongoDB database is setup that persists its data to an encrypted `IBM Cloud Object Storage` bucket using a `PersistentVolumeClaim`.
+This hands-on lab for object storage on Kubernetes is called `Add Object Storage to a Persistent Database` and steps you through the setup and configuration of persistent storage for MongoDB using IBM Cloud Object Storage.
+This lab uses the [IBM Cloud Object Storage plugin](https://github.com/IBM/ibmcloud-object-storage-plugin) to mount an Object Storage bucket to a Kubernetes cluster using `PersistentVolume` by `dynamic provisioning`.
+A MongoDB database is setup that persists its data to the encrypted `IBM Cloud Object Storage` bucket using a `PersistentVolumeClaim`.

 `IBM Cloud Object Storage plugin` is a Kubernetes volume plugin that enables Kubernetes pods to access `IBM Cloud Object Storage` buckets.
 The plugin has two components: a dynamic provisioner and a FlexVolume driver for mounting the buckets using `s3fs-fuse` on a worker node.